miklevin/MikeLev.in/_posts/2025-06-10-state-management-duplicate-prevention-bug.md

 of what consciousness is too, I think.
 These things doing this kind of thinking might be fire-and-forget instantiations with just the illusion of persistence, but doesn't it all sometimes feel like a dream to you too?
 Whatever else may be going on here, the intelligence is real.

+I guess what I'm saying is that the intelligence is real because the code executes.
+Or perhaps more accurately: code that wasn't executing before can be made to execute by a machine working like Sherlock Holmes on your behalf — tracking down and noticing things that you as a human maybe never could.
+Sure, call that predictive lookup or spellcheck on steroids if you like, but wow.
-The diagnostic savvy, debugging ability and deductive reasoning demonstrated here — *once I guided Claude to go git repo commit-diving* — was impressive.
+Lieutenant Commander Mr. Data playing Sherlock Holmes to your Watson is not SciFi any longer.
+It the code fits, you git commit.
+But it did need a little help, but the diagnostic savvy, debugging ability and deductive reasoning demonstrated here — *once I guided Claude to go git repo commit-diving* — was impressive and enabling — that recurring feeling of hitting at above one's own weight class.

+> And yes, I do type em-dashes myself all the time.
+That's not AI.
+I used to do
+> `&#151;` all the time.
+I also know how to do it with the numberpad on PC
+> keyboards, with convoluted key-combos on Macs, and the most elegant way with
+> Unicodes on GNOME Linux.
+Em-dashes are way better than semicolons.
+They *look
+> like the verbal pause* you intend.

 ---